Skip to main content

 • File location: Points to the primary locale file (en.json) as the source of truth

-• Note: Shows the value and which locales have identical (untranslated) values
+• Note: Shows the value and which locales have identical or empty (untranslated) values

 • Used: Shows where the key is used in code (clickable in IDEs), or “(no usages found)” if unused